enorfelt/mob/README.md

 - `mob reset` deletes `mob-session` and `origin/mob-session`

 ## How can one customize it?
 You can set several environment variables, such as `MOBSWTICHER_WipBranch` and `MOBSWTICHER_RemoteName`, that will be picked up by `mob`.
-See [the source for an extensive list](https://github.com/enorfelt/MobSwitcher/blob/master/src/MobSwitcher.Cli/appsettings.json).
+See [the appsettings.json for an extensive list](https://github.com/enorfelt/MobSwitcher/blob/master/src/MobSwitcher.Cli/appsettings.json).
 Use `MOBSWTICHER_`as prefix.

 ## How to install on Windows vi Chocolatey